cybertraining-dsc/fa20-523-302/project/project.md

 ### 6.2 Limitations

 The classes of movement considered for this study were limited.
 For more precise movements, or movement combinations, more data and a more complex model would be required.
 For example;
 classifying the type of activity being done while a user is seated, if they are typing or eating.
+Future research could involve a wider review of timeseries classifiers, including transformers and rnns, in order to establish what classification strategy would be best suited for this data.
+Privacy is also important to consider; raw sensor data could provide malicious actors with information regarding a users daily habits, their gender, their location, and other sensitive data.

+Existing research highlights some of the issues with the adoption of wearable devices in healthcare.
+Inconsistent reporting, usage, and data quality are the most common concerns [^1][^5].
+Addressing these issues through an analysis of data quality and device usage could contribute towards the robustness of this study.

 ### 6.3 Impact